#1e1e1e

 Locate all your images that have had the same edits applied to them and are now visually consistent in the folder you nominated earlier.

 Whether your goal is to create visually consistent, professional-looking images or to be able to edit images quickly and efficiently, using the batch editing process as a bulk image editor is a step closer to success.
-Discover tips and tricks in Photoshop or explore other tools that can help you create pro-looking assets like infographics or marketing collateral.
+Discover tips and tricks in Photoshop or explore other tools that can help you to create pro-looking assets like infographics or marketing collateral.

-Do more with Adobe Photoshop
+Do more with Adobe Photoshop.

-Bulk edit photos, design business logos, or make professional-looking social media tiles and other marketing material with Photoshop.
+Bulk edit photos, design business logos or make professional-looking social media tiles and other marketing material with Photoshop.

 You might also be interested in…